ArtemChandragupta/NixFlake/README.md

 In _module_ directory there are common NixOS modules and host-specific things like amd kernel modules.

 In _home-modules_ there are home-manager configs that all environments are using, like Hyprland bindings and editor configs.

-In _environment_ folder there is a place to store all environment specific things - Hyprland and terminal decorations, waybar design.
-In the future I would rewrite this using mkOption or something, I have not figured it out yet.

 ## Screenshots